 Management responsibility for the investment program is specifically delegated by the City Administrator or designee to the Treasurer or designee who shall establish procedures for the investment programs, which are consistent with the Investment Policy.
 Authorization for investment decisions is limited to the Treasurer or designee.
-A Principal Financial Analyst may execute investment transactions in the absence of the Treasurer or designee per the Treasurer's instructions or prior authorization.
+The Assistant Controller-Treasury and/or Investment Officer may execute investment transactions in the absence of the Treasurer or designee per the Treasurer's instructions or prior authorization.

-A Principal Financial Analyst, Financial Analyst, or Treasury Analyst III may make decisions only with respect to overnight investments, but may implement investment decisions received directly from the Treasurer or designee.
+An Assistant Controller-Treasury or Investment Officer may make decisions only with respect to overnight investments, but may implement investment decisions received directly from the Treasurer or designee.